philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 }
 ```

-To accomplish the exact same thing using custom properties, you just define your styles once, and you reference a single `--gutter` property.
-Then, as the matched media changes, you update the value of `--gutter` and everything responds accordingly.
+To accomplish the exact same thing using custom properties, you only have to define the styles once.
+You can use a single `--gutter` property, and then, as the matched media changes, you update the value of `--gutter` and everything responds accordingly.

 ```scss
 /* Declares what `--gutter` is at each breakpoint */